jimmycgz/prometheus-redis-exporter/k8s/README.md

-## Deploy 2 containers in a same pod for Redis Exporter and Redis.
+## Exercise 1: Deploy 2 containers in a same pod for Redis Exporter and Redis.

 #### File list
 * redis-exporter-deploy-b4-v15.yaml might work for lower k8s versions